sammymutahigicheru/Project101/README.md

         - [ ] count connected components in a graph
         - [ ] list strongly connected components
         - [ ] check for bipartite graph

-# Via the help and putting turns of work and effort in all these I believe I will be joining Microsoft Kenya or any big company